 Shell is the operator and majority interest holder in the QGC venture.
 Our partners in the LNG plant on Curtis Island are CNOOC (50% equity in Train 1) and Tokyo Gas (2.5% equity in Train 2).

 QGC is committed to developing respectful, long-term partnerships with local farmers and communities.

 We work collaboratively to agree compensation payments and ways of working that allow natural gas and agricultural activities to co-exist.

-To date, QGC has signed more than 2,100 voluntary access agreements with landholders – helping to supplement farm incomes and improve financial resilience during times of drought.
+To date, QGC has signed more than 825 current voluntary access agreements with landholders – helping to supplement farm incomes and improve financial resilience during times of drought.

 QGC is also proud of the contribution we make to regional economies, providing jobs, business opportunities and community investment.

-QGC supports research into the social, economic and environmental impacts of the natural gas industry through the University of Queensland’s Centre for Coal Seam Gas and the Gas Industry Social & Environmental Research Alliance.
+QGC supports research into the social, economic and environmental impacts of the natural gas industry through the Gas Industry Social & Environmental Research Alliance.

 At an industry level QGC is assisted in innovation and best practices in safety, environmental and community engagement by industry representative bodies including Australian Petroleum Production and Exploration Association and Queensland Resources Council.